 The individual holding privilege may request that information be released at any point.
 Requests for information from any individual other than the holder of privilege (parent, family member, medical/mental health care provider) must receive the holder’s authorization.

 Privacy and Communication

 All email has little to no privacy or confidentiality.
 Emmons Staff will direct patients to utilize Secure Messaging – a confidential and private form of communication.
-Students may access secure messages through the medicat portal.
+Students may access secure messages through the MyHealth Patient Portal

 Cost of Service & Billing

 $10.00 co-pay for all non-preventive services for students with the Student Health Insurance

 *STI testing is free for all students